 Permanent awnings with vertical structures are prohibited within any easement area.
 Retractable awnings shall maintain a minimum of two (2) feet from any adjoining building or dividing wall.
-Awning color shall be harmonious with the existing home.
+Awning color shall be harmonious with the color of the existing home.